Where do you get your financial news? Forbes? The Wall Street Journal? Bloomberg?

 I’m not saying they’re fake news, but overall, the investing public is worse off because off the financial media.

 There are very few media outlets that truly attempt to educate the public.
 For most, it’s a game of clickbait where ad dollars follow the most trafficked sites.
 Charlie Munger once said, “Show me the incentive and I will show you the outcome.”

 And of course, as entities that live on advertising dollars and subscriptions, media outlets need to drive clicks and eyes to their websites.
 To get someone to click on a link to an article or website, the article needs to be grandiose!

 Pragmatic headlines don’t drive views.

-With the news breaking the morning of August 14th that this “recession indicator” is back, let’s dig into exactly what an inverted yield curve means, the implications for market losses, and if you should start to batten down the hatches.
+With the flurry of news articles over the past six weeks that this “recession indicator” is back, let’s dig into exactly what an inverted yield curve means, the implications for market losses, and if you should start to batten down the hatches.

 Investopedia defines an inverted yield curve as:

 If we wanted to get more technical, I could dive into the intricacies of the bond pricing and duration—but that’s beyond the scope of this article.
 Frankly, there are much smarter folks who devote their lives to fixed income who are better resources.